General information about income tax for internationally mobile artists and creatives

 Legally, two countries may tax income generated from a guest performance.
 To prevent the same taxpayer from being repeatedly taxed on the same income, certain countries have entered into agreements designed to prevent this, so-called double taxation agreements (DTAs).
 The individual DTAs that exist between Germany and other countries can be found on the website of the Federal Ministry of Finance, www.bundesfinanzministerium.de (chart in German only, yet the DTA exist in the national languages of both contract partners).

 International and national tax laws also distinguish between different types of income: income arising from dependent employment or from self-employment; performing art or creative work resulting in tangible objects; income from a business or from the management of rights.
 Only some of the many distinctions are relevant for artists and creatives, but the classification has considerable implications for the taxation and distribution of the taxation rights between countries.

 Income of a self-employed actor/actress arising from a guest performance abroad is taxable in the country in which the performance takes place.
 Income generated from the granting of recording and broadcasting rights of the same performance is taxable in the country of residence of the actor/actress.

 This example shows that the activities performed (guest performance abroad, management of rights) is essential for the clarification of legal issues.

-Artists who organize themselves in collectives or companies in legal forms such as in partnerships, an association, or a limited liability company are subject to additional taxes:
+Artists or creatives who organize themselves in collectives, companies, orchestras etc. in legal forms such as in partnerships, an association, or a limited liability company are subject to additional taxes:

-The basic question for artists is the following: What country may tax their income if they are working in a country other than their home country?
+The basic question for artists and creatives is the following: What country may tax their income if they are working in a country other than their home country?

-In summary, internationally mobile artists must consider three aspects when they want to answer this question:
+In summary, internationally mobile artists and creatives must consider three aspects when they want to answer this question: